lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

   - IPostgresSharedDAL: Read-only interface for shared Postgres
 - Neo4j DAL implementation with all core CRUD operations and tests
 - Qdrant DAL implementation with core `upsert`, `search`, and `delete` operations and integration tests
+- Core Ingestion Service implementation with:
+  - Proper integration with EmbeddingService, QdrantDAL, and Neo4jDAL
+  - Helper methods for preparing Qdrant points and updating Neo4j graph
+  - Comprehensive tests with mocked dependencies

 ### What's Broken
 - Nothing currently broken